just-maik/speedyghast/README.md

 # SpeedyGhast

-A Fabric mod for Minecraft 1.21.1 that increases the flight speed of a Ghast when the rider wears Soul Speed boots.
+A Fabric mod for Minecraft 1.21.6 that increases the flight speed of a Happy Ghast when the rider wears Soul Speed boots.

 ## Features
 -   **Server-Side Only**: No client installation required.
 -   **Configurable**: Adjust base speed and multipliers for each Soul Speed level.
--   **Performance Optimized**: Checks conditions efficiently.

 ## Installation
-1. Install **Fabric Loader** for Minecraft 1.21.1.
+1. Install **Fabric Loader** for Minecraft 1.21.6.
 2. Download **Fabric API** and **Cloth Config API**.
 3. Place the `speedyghast-1.0.0.jar` into your server's `mods` folder.
 4. Restart the server.